'Instead of my Cold Sores, people now notice my Lipstick.'

 "I thought I was never going to get rid of [the cold sores], but I looked online and found a brand called Lipivir.
 I didn't expect a miracle but I thought, 'Why not try it?'.
 I'm very glad I did."

 lipivir® is made by the innovative Swiss firm, Devirex.
-A lemon-scented liquid gel, it contains polyethylene glycols to prevent the eruption of blistering, rather than treat the notoriously stubborn virus.
+It contains polyethylene glycols to prevent the eruption of blistering, rather than treat the notoriously stubborn virus.
 The gel is light and free from the common side effects of other topical products.

 "When I put it on, it took the itch away immediately and the sore never reached the horrible crusty blister stage," Eve explains.
 "There was no sting or any side effects at all.
 To me, it was like magic - a Godsend.
 I just dabbed it on when the dreaded warning tingle began and it didn't get the chance to become a full-blown cold sore.